The physical exercise consists of activities to develop or maintain physical condition and health.

-The exercises are generally grouped into three types depending on the overall effect they have on the human body: flexibility exercises, this is based on stretching to improve the range of movement of muscles and joints; Aerobic exercises such as walking and jogging, focus on increasing cardiovascular endurance; and anaerobic exercises such as weight training, functional training or speed to increase muscle strength in the short term.
+The exercises are generally grouped into three types depending on the overall effect they have on the human body: flexibility exercises, this is based on stretching to improve the range of movement of muscles and joints; Aerobic activities such as walking and jogging, which focus on increasing cardiovascular endurance; and anaerobic exercises such as weight training, functional training or speed to increase muscle strength in the short term.

 Physical and mental exercise